cuifeiran/pi_backup/README.md

 *other demand please revise the code by yourself*
 ### NOTES
+Because backup time is too long, if SSH is used, its default timeout configuration item may cause backup interruption.
+It is recommended to modify the default timeout time of SSH or install screen.Reference resources:[Dave's CSDN](https://blog.csdn.net/qq_33273956/article/details/87618350)

 The backup process usually takes more than 20 minutes. ~~The progress will not be displayed when the backup process is executed to part1.
 Please wait patiently.~~